 A balance sheet is another section of full financial accounts.
-It shows the assets and liabilities of a company (what it owns and owes) and the overall value of the business on the particular date the balance sheet was completed.
+It shows the assets and liabilities of a company (what it owns and owes) and the overall value of the business on the particular date that the balance sheet was completed.

 Difference between annual accounts and annual confirmation statements

-Annual accounts report on the financial activity of a company during each financial year.
+Annual accounts report the financial activity of a company during each financial year.
 Accounts must be prepared every year for Companies House and HMRC.

-- Alternative inspection (SAIL) address
+- SAIL address

-- Directors’ details
+- directors’ details

-- Secretary details (if relevant)
+- secretary details

-- Shareholders’ or guarantors’ details
+- shareholders’ or guarantors’ details

-- Share capital
+- share capital

-- Nature of business activities
+- nature of business activities